 BlackRock Income and Growth Investment Trust plc (LON:BRIG) has announced its latest portfolio update.

-For more information on this Trust and how to access the opportunities presented by the income and growth sector, please visit: www.blackrock.com/uk/brig
+For more information on the BlackRock Income and Growth Investment Trust and how to access the opportunities resented by the income and growth sector, please visit: www.blackrock.com/uk/brig

 Performance at month end with net income reinvested